Your family law property conference

 Do I need legal representation?

 You must have legal representation to participate in the conference.
-You can apply for a grant of aid for legal representation to help you at the conference.
+You can apply for a grant of aid for a lawyer to help you at the conference.
 If you’re not eligible for legal aid, you can arrange for a private lawyer to represent you at the conference (at your own cost).

-Both parties can receive legal aid funding, but at least one party must have legal aid funding for us to arrange the conference.
-You can’t attend the conference without a lawyer (eg be self-represented).
+Both people can receive legal aid funding, but at least one person must have legal aid funding for us to arrange the conference.
+You can’t attend the conference without a lawyer.

 Where is the conference held?

-The conference is usually held at one of our local offices or by phone or video conference from your lawyer’s office.
-We can also arrange a telephone conference at a community centre or a courthouse if you live in a remote area and can’t travel to your lawyer’s office.
+The conference is usually held by video or telephone conference, or at one of our local offices.
+We can arrange a room for a video or telephone conference at a community centre or government building if you can’t travel to your lawyer’s office or a Legal Aid Queensland office.

 There are no child-minding facilities, so you should organise childcare as soon as you receive your conference date.